JoseJCanedo/Spring_Gradle_Intro/README.md

 ***
 ## Spring + Gradle

-*Note this would be different with Maven*
+*Note this would be different with Maven and we will only be using gradle*

 Looking at our application we created with spring initializer we have the following files with folder names varying slightly depending on your initialized project:
 ```